metreeca/metreeca-core/docs/latest/tutorials/linked-data-interaction/index.md

 # Faceted Search

-The Metreeca REST API engine extends [Linked Data Platform (LDP) Containers](https://www.w3.org/TR/ldp/#ldpc) with support for faceted search.
+Metreeca/Link REST APIs engine extends [Linked Data Platform (LDP) Containers](https://www.w3.org/TR/ldp/#ldpc) with support for faceted search.

-To retrieve a digest description of collection items matching a set of facet filters, perform a `GET` operation on the URL identifying the collection, appending a URL-encoded JSON query object [describing the filters](../../../com.metreeca.spec/references/faceted-search) to be applied.
+To retrieve a digest description of collection items matching a set of facet filters, perform a `GET` operation on the URL identifying the collection, appending a URL-encoded JSON query object [describing the filters](../../references/faceted-search.md) to be applied.

 ```json
 {